travis-ci/docs-travis-ci-com/docs/user/getting-started.md

 travis-ci.org originally started as a service for the Ruby community in early 2011 but has added support for many other technologies since then.

-As a free community service, Travis CI limits build duration to about 20 minutes.
-Because some larger codebases may take a very long time to build, please take care to only use a reasonable amount of worker's time.

 ### Step one: Sign in

 To get started with Travis CI, sign in through GitHub OAuth.
 Go to [Travis CI](http://travis-ci.org) and follow the Sign In link at the top.